 - 4. Explore shared services with neighbouring authorities when opportunities arise following system or resource reviews - 5.
-Develop subject matter experts within service areas to participate and lead on service improvement - 6.
+Develop service champions within service areas to participate and lead on service improvement - 6.
 Train service champions in process improvement, facilitating workshops, creating process maps and documenting processes using tools such as Microsoft Visio. - 7.
 Conduct a baseline assessment of reviews to be undertaken and prioritisation of service areas. - 8.
-Ensure staff responsible for service improvement are offered suitable accredited training and qualification opportunities.
+Ensure Digital staff responsible for system improvement are offered appropriate training such as ITIL 4, Prince 2, Agile and other suitable qualifications